realyashsehgal/webdev/README.md

-idk its not working i am dumb
+okay so i am done with the home page